 On January 10th, 2018, a lawsuit was filed against the Ford Motor Company, alleging widespread use of emissions “cheat devices” in its F-250 and F-350 Super Duty trucks.
 Similar to the accusations made against FCA and Volkswagen, the lawsuit alleges Ford’s trucks produce NOx emissions in excess of 30-50 times the required legal standards.
 The suit even goes so far to state a more fitting name for the Super Duty trucks was “Super Dirty,” due to the allegations regarding emissions violations.
 The case has since been amended to include the F-450 trucks as well.

 The lawsuit represents an important milestone on this issue because it provides the first round of facts which may, ultimately, impact every owner of these trucks.
-While owners may not see a difference in their fuel economy or performance now, the damage is already done, so to speak, for those seeking to keep emissions low and MPG’s high, by paying a premium for the emission package advertised by Ford.
+While owners may not see a difference in their fuel economy or performance now, the damage is already done, the lawsuit suggests for those owners originally seeking to keep emissions low and MPG’s high by paying a premium for the emission package advertised by Ford.

 WHICH FORD TRUCKS ARE AFFECTED?

 Currently, problems have been detected in the emissions affecting the 2011-2017 F-250, F-350 and F-450 Super Duty diesel trucks.
 These problems are not visible to the naked eye, though, so owners of the 2011-17 Super Duty trucks will not be able to see a broken part or visible deterioration.
-Instead, the problem is discovered through computer software regulating emissions.
+Instead, the problem is discovered through computer software regulating emissions and/or by measuring the content of exhaust pollutants.

 HOW BAD IS THE CLAIMED PROBLEM IN THESE FORD F-250, F-350 AND F-450 SUPER DUTY TRUCKS?